 In addition to the above defects, the bent profile has other deficiencies.
 For example, the outer layer of the bent part will be subject to residual tensile stress, and the inner layer will be subject to residual compressive stress.
 The existence of these residual stresses will affect the use and subsequent processing of the bent profile. adverse effects.
 For example, during the welding process, due to the influence of heat, the bending accuracy of the profile will change due to the release of residual stress.

-Therefore, for bending processing, it is hoped that through a certain process, the above-mentioned defects and deficiencies should be avoided as much as possible, so as to reduce the problems and adverse effects of bending profiles during use.
+Therefore, for bending processing, it is hoped that through a certain process, the above-mentioned defects and deficiencies should be avoided as much as possible, to reduce the problems and adverse effects of bending profiles during use.